kk-Glister-Technology/G-Chain-/README.md

 ---

-NovaChain is designed to be the **future of high-performance blockchains**, integrating **speed, privacy, and security** in a scalable, decentralized ecosystem.
+G-Chain is designed to be the **future of high-performance blockchains**, integrating **speed, privacy, and security** in a scalable, decentralized ecosystem.

 Let's **build the future together!** 🚀